LorenzoBacchini/Thesis/README.md

 ### Calibration and pose
 To perform camera calibration and see the result on the camera pose you need to clone the repository and then:
-1. insert images taken from your webcam of a chessboard into python/images. </br>
+1. insert images taken from your webcam of a chessboard into a folder in your pc. </br>
-   Modify the CHECKBOARD parameter of the .py "calibration" file to make it reflect the number of rows and columns of the chessboard used (do not use images of aruco chessboards/boards, they are not recognized)
-3. launch the python program inside the python folder called "calibration"
-4. insert the calibration parameters obtained from the python program into the fields of the App class: data and data2 you can now launch the App class and see the result of the calibration used in the CameraPose class
+2. specify the folder path you chose in the directoryPath attribute inside the App class Modify the CHECKBOARD parameter markersX and markersY in the App class to match your checkboard size (use only traditional checkboard, not aruco or charuco checkboard)
+3. Now you can launch the main inside the App class, you will see a list of images path in processing in the terminal, in order to return camera parameters, then the pose program will start, showing you a canvas with the image captured by the camera and a pose estimation of the markers detected

-in both cases use the images in the aruco_markers folder to see the result
+you can use the images in the aruco_markers folder to see the result